xumzheng/microsoft-graph-docs/api-reference/beta/api/recommendation-list.md

 ---
-title: "List recommendationBases"
+title: "List recommendations"
-description: "Get a list of the recommendationBase objects and their properties."
+description: "Get a list of the recommendation objects and their properties."
-author: "**TODO: Provide Github Name.
-See [topic-level metadata reference](https://aka.ms/msgo?pagePath=Document-APIs/Guidelines/Metadata)**" ms.localizationpriority: medium ms.prod: "**TODO: Add MS prod.
-See [topic-level metadata reference](https://aka.ms/msgo?pagePath=Document-APIs/Guidelines/Metadata)**"
+author: "hafowler"
+ms.localizationpriority: medium
+ms.prod: "identity-and-access"
 doc_type: apiPageType
 ---